Knowing When It’s Time To Visit a Sleep Clinic

 Preparing for the Home Sleep Test

 When preparing for your at home sleep test, you’ll go about your normal evening routine.
 It’s a good idea to avoid caffeine and alcohol in the afternoon before your sleep test.
 Your provider may give you other instructions to follow leading up to your test.
 The test is simple and does not involve any needles or invasive monitoring.
 If you are on a medication, you should take it as you normally would unless your provider advises you otherwise.
-Your sleep test results will be automatically transmitted to your provider.
+Your sleep test information will be electronically recorded by our equipment for your provider.

 A Home Sleep Test with Low T Sleep Center